This mail bag question has to do with index investing compared to investing in individual stocks when building a portfolio.

 For Most People, Indexing Is Still the Best Strategy

-This may sound like an odd statement given what I just said, but for most people, indexing is the superior strategy.
-If something were to happen to me, I would want my family to put everything into a low-cost index fund at Vanguard, reinvest or live off the dividends, and ignore it for long periods of time.
-I wouldn’t want them selecting individual equities.
-That’s because the list of stocks in the Dow Jones, overall, is very good.
+This may sound like an odd statement given what I just said, but for many people, especially those with small amounts of money and simple needs, indexing is the superior strategy.
+If something were to happen to me, I would want my extended family to put everything into a low-cost index fund at Vanguard, reinvest or live off the dividends, and ignore it for long periods of time.
+I wouldn’t want them selecting individual equities.* [See Update in Footnotes] That’s because the list of stocks in the Dow Jones, overall, is very good.
 It is.
 For someone who can’t value a business, owning that basket makes a lot of sense.
 (With the portfolio I own now, they wouldn’t have to make the switch right away.
 The stocks held in our accounts are among the most stable, blue chip firms in the world, bought at attractive prices over the past few years.
 The portfolio should continue to run itself with no turnover for the next decade.)

 While we are on the subject, consider this paradox: If a significant majority of investors began to index, indexing would no longer work for a lot of structural reasons as the underlying equity market would break down and become non-functional.
 It’s also interesting that indexes are far less diversified than people like to think.
 The Dow Jones Industrial Average contains 30 stocks, but 56% of the assets are held in the top 10 of those stocks.